Group Handover for Drone Base Stations: Literature Overview and Related Works

-We begin to explain the related works on mobile network handover with detailed information about handover both in LTE and in 5G NR.
+{ The section begins with the explanation of} the related works on mobile network handover with detailed information about handover both in LTE and in 5G NR.
 Although 5G NR will be the near-future standard of mobile networks, LTE has still been used by most countries.
 Ultra-densification is one of the new approaches for 5G NR.
 The coverage area of BSs is shrunk, and the number of users served by each BS is reduced.
-Therefore, the frequency of handover increases due to the densification's impact in 5G \cite{LTEtoNR}.
+Therefore, the frequency of handover increases due to the densification's impact in 5G {networks} \cite{LTEtoNR}.